-For that reason, smoothies for gut health and weight loss can be a great weight management tool.
+Smoothies for gut health and weight loss can be a great weight management tool.
 They can promote weight loss and can help stabilize blood sugar levels.
 If you’re interested in shaking up your routine, start by making sure you’re making a quality shake that is low in fat, sugar, and sodium.
-Note that you should always drink a shake within 30 minutes of a meal.
+You should always drink a shake within 30 minutes of a meal.
 Go shake up your weight loss plan with shakes!

 Rick Kaselj MS, is a leading kinesiologist and injury specialist as well as co-creator of the best-selling Unlock Your Hip Flexors program.
 Rick creates exercise programs that help people heal injuries and eliminate pain, so they can go back to living a full, active, healthy life.